 While we all know that clear communication is the key to relationship success, few of us are taught how to be good communicators.
 Catchings believes the first step in clear communication is to learn how to listen for the purpose of understanding instead of responding right away or trying to win an argument.
 Next, she recommends communication strategies or tools.
-Third, she suggests seeking professional help.
+Third, she suggests seeking professional help, especially from in-person or online couples counseling.
 She cites Dialectical Behavior Therapy (DBT) as a particularly helpful modality for communication.

 6. Educate yourself

 There is a wealth of resources out there that offers useful tips and research to help strengthen your relationship.
 Here are a few favorites from the therapist community: